P R E V E N T I O N

 TARGETING THE RISK FACTORS OF HUMAN TRAFFICKING

 The root causes of human trafficking can be traced to lack of self image, supportive community, and healthy relationships.
-Empower was written so that girls can take the obstacles, hardships and pressures that are so often placed upon them and turn them into something good.
+Empower, our girls club curriculum, was written so that girls can take the obstacles, hardships and pressures that are so often placed upon them and turn them into something good.
 It teaches them to turn challenges into learning experiences, enabling them to emerge stronger and better equipped for the world that they face.
 In fact, this is why Empower was created in the first place: to provide girls a community in which they learn how to embrace and reveal their inner beauty.

 Our curriculum consist of two handbooks that are used by club coordinators.
 These are the family strengthening curriculum and the girls empowerment club curriculum ("Empower" in English, and "Bhitri Sundarta" in Nepali).